-- 9.1.
-The performance of the students in each semester shall be evaluated paper wise.
-The scheme of instruction and examinations and distribution of marks between sessional work (based on internal assessment) and university examination is as shown in the scheme of examination, shall be followed. - 9.2.
-Evaluation shall be done on a continuous basis i.e. through Continuous Internal Evaluation (CIE) in the Semester and Semester End Examination (SEE).
+9.2 Evaluation shall be done on a continuous basis i.e. through Continuous Internal Evaluation (CIE) in the Semester and Semester End Examination (SEE).
 For each theory course, there shall be two internal tests of two hours duration carrying 30 marks each and one End-Semester Examination of 3 hours duration carrying 70 marks.
-Internal marks of a maximum of 30 shall be awarded based on the average performance of the two internal tests.
-For further details refer course of study and scheme of examination attached to this regulation. - 9.3.
-The first internal test shall be held immediately after the completion of 50% of the instruction days covering 50% of the syllabus.
-The second internal test shall be held immediately after the completion of 90 instruction days covering the remaining 50% of the syllabus. - 9.4.
-It is mandatory for a student to attend both the internal tests in each theory course.
-The weighted average of the marks secured in two tests is awarded as sessional marks.
+Internal marks for a maximum of 30 shall be awarded based on the average performance in the two internal tests.

+- 9.3 The first internal test shall be held immediately after the completion of 50% of the instruction days covering 50% of the syllabus.
+The second internal test shall be held immediately after the completion of 90 instruction days covering the remaining 50% of the syllabus. - 9.4 It is mandatory for a student to attend both the internal tests in each theory course.
+The weighted the average of the marks secured in two tests is awarded as sessional marks.
 However, 0.8 shall be assigned as weight for the best performance of the two tests whereas for the other test it shall be 0.2.
-If a studentis absent for any of the internal test for whatsoever reason, the marks for that testshall be zero. - 9.5.
-The students shall be permitted to verify the valuation of answer scripts of sessional tests and sign on the same after verification. - 9.6.
-The valuation and verification of answer scripts of Sessional Tests shall be completed within a week after the conduct of the internal tests.
-The answer scripts shall be maintained in the University Department / College until the semester end results are announced.

-- 9.7.
-The valuation of End-Semester Examination answer scripts shall be arranged by the Controller of Examinations as per the University procedures in vogue. - 9.8.
-Evaluation of Practical Training
+If a student is absent for any of the internal test for whatsoever reason, the marks for that test shall be zero. - 9.5 The students shall be permitted to verify the valuation of answer scripts of sessional tests and sign on the same after verification. - 9.6 The valuation and verification of answer scripts of Sessional Tests shall be completed within a week after the conduct of the internal tests.
+The answer scripts shall be maintained in the University Department / College until the semester end results are announced. - 9.7 The valuation of End-Semester Examination answer scripts shall be arranged by the Controller of Examinations as per the University procedures in vogue.

-9.8.1.
-Practical Training -I:
+9.8 Evaluation of Practical Training: